tschroedter/idasen-desk/README.md

 ## Exit
 *Exit* will close the application.

+---

 # Problems
-_Q: The application fails to connect to the Idasen desk._
+_Q: The application fails to connect to the Idasen desk?_

 A: Windows 10 needs to be connected to the Idasen desk which means the desk should be listed as a Bluetooth device.